 Note: The information presented below has been extracted from our formal General Information for this tour.
 It covers topics we feel potential registrants may wish to consider before booking space.
 The complete General Information for this tour will be sent to all tour registrants and of course supplemental information, if needed, is available from the WINGS office.

-Malaria: The Centers for Disease Control (CDC - http://wwwnc.cdc.gov/travel/destinations/list.) indicates that travelers to the Mexican states of Oaxaca and Chiapas are at a low risk for malaria.
+Malaria: It is the opinion of the Centers for Disease Control that travelers to the Mexican states of Oaxaca and Chiapas are at low risk for malaria.
+You should consult further with your doctor about the CDC’s recommendation and what action you should take.

-Altitude: We will be at elevations of about 5000 feet in the Valley of Oaxaca and up to 9000 feet in the mountains of Chiapas and Oaxaca.
+Altitude: We reach maximum elevations of about 9,000 feet in the mountains of Chiapas and Oaxaca.
+The Valley of Oaxaca is everywhere about 5,000 feet.

 Smoking: Smoking is prohibited in the vehicles or when the group is gathered for meals, checklists, etc. If you are sharing a room with a nonsmoker, please do not smoke in the room.
 If you smoke in the field, do so well away and downwind from the group.
 If any location where the group is gathered has a stricter policy than the WINGS policy, that stricter policy will prevail.